ZaneH/heybilly-discord-v3/README.md

 # HeyBilly Discord Bot 🎙️🤖

 ## Introduction
-This is the Discord component for [HeyBilly v2](https://github.com/ZaneH/HeyBilly-v2).
+This is the Discord component for [HeyBilly](https://github.com/ZaneH/HeyBilly).
 If you're a user, it's a fun way to interact with your Discord server.
 If you're a developer, it demonstrates how to use RabbitMQ consumers to process messages from the voice assistant.

 ## Features